hxreborn/qs-boundless-tiles/README.md

 ![Kotlin](https://img.shields.io/badge/Kotlin-2.1.21-7F52FF?style=flat&logo=kotlin&logoColor=white)
 ![Android](https://img.shields.io/badge/API-33%2B-3DDC84?logo=android&logoColor=white)

-## Overview
+## Background

-Android stock `SystemUI` [limits concurrent tile bindings to 3](https://android.googlesource.com/platform/frameworks/base/+/d5a204f16e7c71ffdbc6c8307a4134dcc1efd60d/packages/SystemUI/src/com/android/systemui/qs/external/TileServices.java#37), a cap unchanged since Android Nougat (2016), when 2-4 GB RAM was standard.
-It made sense back then, but modern hardware has moved on while this constant stayed behind.
-System tiles bypass this limit, but for third-party tiles, only 3 are permitted to bind at any given time, with any additional tiles denied entry until a slot is manually freed.

-When Android 13 introduced aggressive process freezing via `CachedAppOptimizer`, it turned this legacy binding cap into a modern performance bottleneck.
-Under these constraints, any tile beyond the allowed limit is actively frozen.
-Opening the QS panel triggers a bind priority recalculation, and any frozen tile you tap must go through an unfreeze-and-rebind cycle.
-This results in a 3-5 second delay on hardware that has more than enough RAM to keep every tile warm and responsive.
+Since Nougat (2016) Android has limited third party Quick Settings to [3 active tiles](https://android.googlesource.com/platform/frameworks/base/+/d5a204f16e7c71ffdbc6c8307a4134dcc1efd60d/packages/SystemUI/src/com/android/systemui/qs/external/TileServices.java#37).
+SystemUI manages tile bindings via a visibility-based priority queue, evicting services for non-visible tiles once the cap is reached.
+The Android 13 optimizer then freezes these evicted services which causes a ~3-5 second delay when they are eventually tapped.

 <details>
 <summary>Example: 10 third-party tiles installed</summary>

 1. You pull down the QS panel
-2. Android calculates bind priority and keeps only 3 tiles warm (e.g., Caffeine, Home Assistant, Shizuku)
+2. SystemUI binds the 3 most visible tiles using its visibility-based priority queue
-3. The other 7 (including Tasker) remain frozen
+3. The remaining 7 are evicted and frozen by CachedAppOptimizer
-4. You tap Tasker: Android evicts the lowest-priority bound tile, unfreezes Tasker, rebinds it, 3 to 5 second delay
+4. You tap an inactive tile and wait 3-5 seconds for the unfreeze-and-rebind cycle to complete
 </details>

 ## How it works

-This module uses the modern Xposed API to hook into this process and modify the logic governing third-party tile lifecycle management.
-It raises the binding cap, letting all your tiles stay bound.
-No slot competition, no lag russian roulette.
+This module uses the modern Xposed API to hook into `SystemUI` and raise the binding cap, allowing all your tiles to stay warm and responsive without the lag russian roulette.

 ## Requirements

-- LSPosed framework (API 100)
 - Android 13+ (API 33+)
+- LSPosed (API 100)
+- Scope: `com.android.systemui`

+Tested on Pixel and LineageOS (Android 16).
+OEM ROMs (Samsung, Xiaomi, etc.) untested.
+Root required on Android 14+ for tile scanning and SystemUI restart.

-## Compatibility
+## System Overhead

-Works on AOSP-based ROMs and Pixel devices.
-OEM-modified `SystemUI` (Samsung OneUI, Xiaomi MIUI, etc.) is untested.
+**Memory Footprint**: Each tile uses ~10-30 MB.
+Even with 20+ tiles active, the total RAM usage is virtually imperceptible on any 6GB+ device.

+**Battery & Wakeclocks**: No idle drain or unnecessary wakeups.
+Power consumption depends entirely on what your active tiles do.

+**Stability**: Higher binding limits increase active connections in SystemUI.
+Poorly coded tiles may cause issues on budget devices at extremely high limits.

+If you encounter issues, please [file an issue on GitHub](https://github.com/hxreborn/qs-boundless-tiles/issues).

-## Installation
+## Installation & Usage

-1. Install [LSPosed](https://github.com/JingMatrix/LSPosed) (JingMatrix fork recommended)
-2. Download latest APK from [releases](../../releases)
+1. Install [LSPosed](https://github.com/JingMatrix/LSPosed) and download the latest APK from [releases](../../releases)
+2. Install the APK and grant root access (recommended to auto-calculate the optimal limit)
-3. Install APK and enable module in LSPosed Manager
+3. Enable the module in LSPosed and set scope to System UI
-4. Add `com.android.systemui` to module scope
+4. Open the app and adjust the slider
-5. Reboot or restart `SystemUI` (supported via the app's built-in feature, requires root)
+5. Reboot device or restart SystemUI (available in app's 3-dot menu if root was granted) to apply changes

-## Usage

-Once the module is enabled in LSPosed and you've rebooted (phone or `SystemUI`), simply open the app and select your preferred tile binding limit using the slider.

-The **recommended value** is the sweet spot.
-It's calculated based on your currently active tiles and the maximum theoretical tiles available from all installed apps.
-You can go higher or lower depending on your needs.

-## Trade-offs

-**Memory**: Each bound tile process uses 10-30 MB of RAM.
-Modern Android 13+ devices ship with 6-12 GB RAM minimum, so even with 15-20 tiles bound, the impact is negligible.
-The app calculates the recommended limit based on your installed tiles.

-**Battery**: Idle bound services use minimal power.
-Impact grows if tiles run listeners, timers, or foreground services.

-**Stability**: Raising the cap increases the number of active `ServiceConnection` and `RemoteCallbackList` entries in `SystemUI`.
-While modern kernels handle this easily, keeping the limit to what you actually use (via the app's recommended slider) is better than maxing it out for no reason.
-Setting unreasonably high limits on older/budget devices with limited RAM may surface issues with poorly coded tiles that don't handle resources properly.

 ## Build